-Jill S. Tietjen, P.E., President and CEO of Technically Speaking, Inc., provides consulting services in the areas of generation and transmission planning and fuels to the electric utility industry.
+Jill S. Tietjen, P.E., President, and CEO of Technically Speaking, Inc., provides consulting services in generation and transmission planning and fuels to the electric utility industry.
 She serves as an expert witness before public utility commissions and other government agencies.
 Her technical papers have been published in Public Utilities Fortnightly and Transmission and Distribution.
 She has co-authored several Institute of Electrical and Electronics Engineers (IEEE) papers.

-Tietjen’s employers have included McNeil Technologies, the University of Colorado at Boulder, Stone & Webster Management Consultants, Hagler Bailly Consulting, Mobil Oil Corporation’s Mining and Coal Division, and Duke Power Company.
-She graduated from the University of Virginia (Tau Beta Pi, Virginia Alpha) with a B.S. in Applied Mathematics (minor in Electrical Engineering) and received her M.B.A. from the University of North Carolina – Charlotte.
+Tietjen’s employers have included McNeil Technologies, the University of Colorado at Boulder, Stone & Webster Management Consultants, Hagler Bailly Consulting, Mobil Oil Corporation’s Mining, Coal Division, and Duke Power Company.
+She graduated from the University of Virginia (Tau Beta Pi, Virginia Alpha) with a B.S. in Applied Mathematics (minor in Electrical Engineering).
+She received her M.B.A. from the University of North Carolina – Charlotte.
 Tietjen is a registered professional engineer in Colorado.

-Tietjen has received numerous awards and honors including SWE’s Distinguished Service Award; The Horizon Award (2003); the 2001 Woman in Technology Award from the Women’s Foundation of Colorado, Subaru, and News4; and Tau Beta Pi’s Distinguished Alumna Award (2004).
-Tietjen serves on a number of non-profit boards and was previously Chair of the Board of Girl Scouts – Mile Hi Council.
+Tietjen has received numerous awards and honors, including SWE’s Distinguished Service Award, The Horizon Award (2003), the 2001 Woman in Technology Award from the Women’s Foundation of Colorado, Subaru, and News4; and Tau Beta Pi’s Distinguished Alumna Award (2004).
+Tietjen served on several non-profit boards and was previously Chair of the Board of Girl Scouts – Mile Hi Council.
 She is a member of the Board of Directors for the Georgia Transmission Corporation of Tucker, Georgia.
-She served on the Colorado State Board of Registration for Professional Engineers and Professional Land Surveyors 1996-2004 including two years as Chair.
-She previously served as Westsern Zone Vice President for NCEES and as a Commissioner on the Engineering Accreditation Commission of ABET, Inc. Tietjen is a Fellow Life Member of SWE and a Senior Member of the IEEE Power Engineering Society.
+She served on the Colorado State Board of Registration for Professional Engineers and Professional Land Surveyors 1996-2004, including two years as Chair.
+She previously served as Western Zone Vice President for NCEES.
+As a Commissioner on the Engineering Accreditation Commission of ABET, Inc., Tietjen is a Fellow Life Member of SWE and a Senior Member of the IEEE Power Engineering Society.
 She is listed in Who’s Who in Engineering, Who’s Who in Science and Engineering, and Who’s Who in Technology.

 - B.S.
 Applied Mathematics (minor in Electrical Engineering), 1976, University of Virginia, School of Engineering and Applied Science (Tau Beta Pi, Virginia Alpha)